 How to Make Vegan Tomato Soup Creamy Without Any Milk

 My Vegan Tomato Soup not only avoids dairy, it doesn’t use a plant-based milk either.
 Instead, I use water.
 I know what you’re thinking but this soup isn’t watery at all.
-The base of onion and tomato paste help to bring flavor and texture.
+The base of onion and homemade thick tomato paste help to bring flavor and texture.
 Plus, the chopped tomatoes and roasted garlic that are blended in help give it a creamy texture.

 Roasted Garlic In This Vegan Tomato Soup Recipe